chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 ```

 <!--
-Likewise, and more configurable your workload failures can be detected, and replaced seamlessly
+Like the physical servers your workload failures can be detected, and replaced seamlessly
 -->

 ---